-The restaurant seating area also works as a wonderful workspace within a social setting and free wifi.
+The restaurant seating area also works as a wonderful workspace within a social setting and has free wifi.
 Either that or you could use their very own dedicated CoWork area.

 More details: Selina CoLive – live, work, play at Selina Hostels around the world.

-To end the day, head to Casa Jaguar – the hostel bar – and enjoy live music, a cold drink and Happy Hour.
+To end the day, head to Casa Jaguar – the hostel bar – and enjoy live music, a cold drink, and Happy Hour.

 The team at La Redonda Sayulita evidently love to be part of their guests experience and are super excited to welcome you in:

 “Simply: We love Sayulita and we want you love it too!
 We have free breakfast!”